What Causes Brain Fog? The Science Behind Why Your Mind Goes Blank

 ADHD, Anxiety, and Neurological Wiring

 Anxiety disorders produce fog through a different but related pathway: chronic hyperactivation of the threat-detection system consumes attentional resources, leaving less available for sustained cognitive work.
 The mind that is scanning constantly for danger cannot also concentrate deeply.
-Rumination — the repetitive, intrusive thinking associated with anxiety — occupies working memory, reducing available bandwidth for the task in front of you.
+Rumination — the repetitive, intrusive thinking associated with anxiety — occupies working memory, reducing the bandwidth available for the task in front of you.

 For people with ADHD or anxiety, structured daily tools are not a nice-to-have — they are a prosthetic for the executive function that the brain struggles to deploy on its own.
 The Morning Mindset Journal builds a structured morning routine that offloads the planning and prioritisation work that the ADHD or anxious brain finds most costly — reducing the overhead before the working day begins.